narbsy/hubot-health-check/README.md

 # Hubot Health Check

-A ridiculously tiny script that exposes a GET /health route for marathon's health checks.
+A ridiculously tiny script that exposes a GET /health route for lazily configured haproxy's health checks.